-It is evident that the WTO is to maintain its core role as the forum to create multilateral trade rules, the EU and Japan should lead the member countries of the WTO and adapt the organisation to the changing global trade environment better, for instance, by reevaluating its negotiating processes to make them more efficient, by facilitating the delivery on the remaining DDA mandate and by agreeing to create new sets of rules on issues beyond the DDA.
+It is evident that the WTO is to maintain its core role as the forum to create multilateral trade rules.
+In this context, the EU and Japan should lead the member countries of the WTO and adapt the organisation to the changing global trade environment better, for instance, by re-evaluating its negotiating processes to make them more efficient, by facilitating the delivery on the remaining DDA mandate and by agreeing to create new sets of rules on issues beyond the DDA.

-The agreement on Trade Facilitation signed in November 2014 can serve as a boost to global trade by reducing costs of trade by 10-15%.
+The BRT welcomes the entering into force of the Trade Facilitation Agreement, which can serve as a boost to global trade by reducing costs of trade by 10-15% and adding \$ 1 trillion.
 Its objectives are to speed up customs procedures, make trade easier, faster and cheaper, provide clarity, efficiency and transparency, reduce bureaucracy and corruption, and use technological advances.
-The BRT therefore calls upon the authorities of the EU and Japan, together with other WTO members to quickly ratify and implement the Trade Facilitation Agreement.

 Additionally, the BRT suggests that the authorities of the EU and Japan should, together with other WTO members, explore further topics that are essential for the smooth functioning of global value chains.
-These could include, for example, competition, investment, subsidies, the reduction of export restrictions and data flows.
+These could include, for example, digital trade and e-commerce, subsidies, the reduction of export restrictions, investment (facilitation) and competition.
 Exploring these topics could reinforce the interest in the multilateral trading system and underline the central role of the WTO in rule making.

-The BRT strongly supports the progress in these issues, and requests the authorities of the EU and Japan to further make efforts to vitalize and earn momentum in order to move the DDA negotiations forward, as well as to facilitate timely conclusion of plurilateral agreements such as expansion of the Trade in Services Agreement (TiSA).
+The BRT strongly supports the progress in these issues, and requests the authorities of the EU and Japan to further make efforts to vitalize and earn momentum in order to move the DDA negotiations forward, as well as to facilitate the timely and successful conclusion of plurilateral agreements such as the Trade in Services Agreement (TiSA) and/or the Environmental Goods Agreement (EGA).